jaymwong/seline/README.md

  * [transform_conversions](https://github.com/jaymwong/transform_conversions) - a convenience ROS package for transforms

 ## Usage
 Currently, `seline` requires just a single end effector pose for obtaining good eye-hand.
 First, drive the end effector towards the center of the workspace (or image plane) with the gripper surface being perpendicular to the camera optical frame's Z-axis.
-See the example images in the next section.
+As shown in the examples in the previous section.
 Next run `seline` to acquire a new `camera_link` to `world` transform.

 An example configuration file is in `seline/config`.
 For your setting, create a new configuration file and edit `seline/launch/seline.launch` to use this new configuration file.
 Then simply do,
 ```